Sheriff to seek release of body cam video of fatal shooting

 Under North Carolina law, a judge must generally sign off on the release of law enforcement body camera footage.
 Leaders of the Elizabeth City government have demanded the release of the footage, and a coalition of media filed a petition in court to make it public.
 The state’s Democratic Gov. Roy Cooper issued a statement calling for the swift release of the footage.

+During the news conference, racial justice advocates joined Brown’s relatives in reiterating calls for police to release the footage.

+“We’re sick and tired of all these deaths happening that don’t have to happen,” Barber said.
+“Release the tapes!”

 Wooten has said deputies from his department including a tactical team were attempting to serve drug-related search and arrest warrants when Brown was shot.
-He said multiple deputies fired shots but he released few other details.
+He said multiple deputies fired shots but he disclosed few other details.
 Nearby Dare County had issued two arrest warrants for Brown on drug-related charges including possession with intent to sell cocaine.
 Brown, 42, had a criminal history dating back to the 1990s, including past drug convictions.

 The shooting sparked outcry from the community, with protesters demanding the release of the body camera footage.